As Social Media continues to develop there will be more tools that will help.

 A cool feature is the virtual team member that monitors the Twitter stream and makes suggestions for actions.
 For example, if a customer responds to a tweet with your name mentioned then it makes sense to create an action to respond back.

 We got a demonstration recently and the interface looks pretty neat.
 A task is assigned on a board of tasks and you can flip it over to create the tweet to complete.
-Your team can view a shared board of tasks that need to be competed and pick off the board.
+Your team can view a shared board of tasks that need to be completed and pick off the board.
 There are settings which restrict team members to complete certain tasks.
 They may action them but it may be subject to approval before the tweet is sent out.

 If you’ve got a team working on the same twitter account Meshfire is going to be interesting for you.